Love lasagna but hate making all those layers? You’re going to love this stress-free lasagna soup recipe. It’s a one pan dinner winner!

 - fresh basil to garnish, optional

 - Stir in tomato paste until combined.
-Add tomatoes, oregano, parsley, basil, and broth.
-Bring to a boil and reduce to a simmer.
+Add tomatoes, oregano, 1 teaspoon parsley, basil, and broth.
+Bring to a boil, stir in pasta, and reduce to a simmer.

-- In a small bowl, mix together ricotta, Parmesan, and mozzarella cheese.
-Top individual bowls of soup with a spoonful of this mixture immediately prior to serving.
+- To serve, top individual bowls of soup with a spoonful of cheese mixture immediately prior to serving.
 Garnish with basil, if desired.